crossplane-contrib/provider-kubernetes/docs/enhanced-provider-k8s.md

     toFieldPath: spec.forProvider.region
 ```

-Although this design has not been closed yet, a similar idea has been implemented in the enhanced provider.
-When define an `Object` resource, it allows you to specify one or more references in `spec.references` using exactly the same syntax as it is defined in the above design.
+Although this design has not been closed yet, a similar idea has been implemented in the enhanced Provider Kubernetes.
+When defining an `Object` resource, it allows you to specify one or more references in `spec.references` using exactly the same syntax as it is defined in the above design.

 In our case, when define `Object` for `ClusterServiceVersion` resource, you need to define a reference to `Subscription` so that the `ClusterServiceVersion` name can be retrieved from `Subscription` at the field path `status.atProvider.manifest.status.currentCSV` when it is created, then apply the value to `Object` as the `ClusterServiceVersion` name at `spec.forProvider.manifest.metadata.name`: